woodlyer/gostExample/ReadMe.md

 Help you to use gost.
 gost is a very good tunnel tool.
 But it's document is not very clear.
-And gost itself is very complicated, because it's powerful.
+And gost itself is very very complicated, because it's powerful.

 Here, I want to show some examples to help ordinary users to use gost.
+It doesn't mean gost can only do this.
+Just because gost is too powerful for everyone to handle.
+A little sample is enough for we to surf internet.

 ## Introduce